cloud-benchmarks/cloud-benchmarks.github.io/about/index.md

 This site does not endorse or care about individual cloud providers, or which piece of technology performs better than another; all we care about is providing tools and reusable bits of expertise for people to draw their own conclusions.

 Go get em!

+## How to contribute to this blog

+This blog is open to anyone who is interested in sharing their experience in performance benchmarking, especially those doing workloads in clouds.

+- You can submit a PR on this repository with an entry, it's a simple [Github Pages](https://pages.github.com/) blog, just write something up in Markdown and send it in!